LATTE (course materials)

 Class sizes are limited, and registrants are accepted on a first-come, first-served basis.
 LTS reserves the right to cancel a class with less than five participants.
 In some cases, we have wait lists for workshops, so please register only if you are committed to attending.

-LTS offers individual and group instructional services that address crucial information skills for student success in research, scholarly practice, and future professional work.
-Our instructional support is designed to provide better student-centered learning using course or departmental learning goals.
+LTS offers individual and group instructional services that address a range of practices for supporting student success in research, scholarly practice, and future professional work.
 We offer workshops, learning labs, online tutorials, and other activities for skills such as: